Pashichh/Windows-10-11-pro-Activation-WITH-NOT-ACTIVATORS/README.md

 How does it work?
 Microsoft has created a code (KMS) to activate any edition of Windows for workstations (a certain Windows Server).
 There is a special key for this program on their website (https://docs.microsoft.com/windows-server/get-started/kms-client-activation-keys).
-Therefore, you can activate your Windows on the principle of an activator, but with a guarantee that it is virus-free.
+Therefore, you can activate your Windows on the principle of an activator, but with a guarantee that it is virus-free, so u can activate windows yourself, via cmd as Administrator using the code from the file "ACTIVATION IF YOU THINK THAT I AM A BAD MAN", although you can view the contents of bat files in GitHub, but I created this file for convenience.
+Thanks all!

 SUBSCRIBE TO FISPECKT!